iutinvg/ZZLib/README.markdown

 ZZLib
 =====

-ZZLib is a collection of iPhone UI classes.
+ZZLib is a collection of iPhone classes and macros.

 ZZTableController
 -----------------
 This class is useful to create a table to display some remote data.
 It uses ZZJSONRequest to do it.

+If data is not remote then you could use UITableViewContoller.

 ZZJSONRequest
 -------------